An overview

 in the resulting data. -

-lang: A character string with language to be used
+lang: A character string with the language in which

 "en", "fr", or "es"